 - Firearm cleaning supplies plus any tools / lubricants that you might need.

 - A flashlight.
 Although we will not be doing any night shooting, it can get getting dark fairly early and some of our facilities have no lighting at the range.
 A flashlight might be handy for packing up your gear and getting to your car.

 Please note that the above list is just the essentials.
 You may bring additional items (such as a range bag, extra magazines, folding chairs and tables, tarps etc.), if you choose.

 Many of our range locations have portable toilets, most do not have running water.
 For your comfort you might want to bring wipes, disposable washcloths and / or hand sanitizer.

 Please bring your own lunches, snacks, beverages etc. We have a “working lunch” in all classes.
 Many of our facilities do not have a place close enough to purchase meals and get back in a reasonable amount of time.
 Also remember that many of our classes are 10 hour days so if you need another meal in that amount of time please bring it.
 Bring water, while we do provide water at all of our locations, it never hurts to bring some more.
-We teach in many locations and cannot guarantee the comfort of the chairs, if that might be an issue for you feel free to bring a cushion to sit on.
+We teach in many locations and cannot guarantee the comfort of the chairs, if that might be an issue for you feel free to bring a cushion to sit on (We like this one).